chaitanya1d/railway_reservation/README.md

 # railway_reservation
-this is a simple project for railway reservation using php
+this is a simple project for railway reservation using php and my sql

 hi guys this is a simple project on railway reservation system.